 - 1. Intent.
-The intent of this section is to provide flexibility for the design of traditional neighborhood streets and to achieve-the transportation, environmental, aesthetic, economic, safety, and maintenance objectives for each street and neighborhood.
-These streets expands options for vehicular, pedestrian, and bicycle access through an integrated network of narrow streets that incorporates traffic calming and often allows on-street parking. - 2.
+The intent of this section is to provide flexibility for the design of traditional neighborhood streets and to achieve the transportation, environmental, aesthetic, economic, safety, and maintenance objectives for each street and neighborhood.
+These streets expand options for vehicular, pedestrian, and bicycle access through an integrated network of narrow streets that incorporates traffic calming and often allows on-street parking. - 2.
 Street layout principles.
 All development and public improvements within Redevelopment Zoning Districts shall incorporate the following street layout principles: - a.
-Street layout should exhibit a high degree of overall connectivity, with allowances for topographic or wetlands conditions. - b.
+Street layout shall exhibit a high degree of overall connectivity, with allowances for topographic or wetlands conditions. - b.
 Cul-de-sacs are strongly discouraged, but may be used where physical barriers preclude street connectivity. - c.
-Oversized blocks should be avoided so that neighborhoods can be traversed easily. - d.
-Shade trees should be planted between the sidewalk and vehicles. - e.
-Wherever possible, provisions should be made for on-street parking. - 3.
+Oversized blocks shall be avoided so that neighborhoods can be traversed easily. - d.
+Shade trees shall be planted between the sidewalk and vehicles. - e.
+Wherever possible, provisions shall be made for on-street parking. - 3.
 Description of street types.
-Table 12-8 describes a series of street types that are appropriate for redevelopment zoning districts. - 4.
+Table 12-8 describes street types that are appropriate for Redevelopment Zoning Districts.
+Figures 12-1.8.01 through 12-1.8.17 are illustrative examples of the street types. - 4.
 New streets.
-Private development in a redevelopment zoning district that includes a new street or alley or the extension of an existing street or alley must select one of the street types in Table 12-8 and must construct the street or alley to the street design standards in Figures 12.1.08.01 through 12.1.08.17. - 5.
-Existing streets.
-Public agencies that construct or reconstruct streets in a redevelopment zoning district should adapt the street design standards in Article 12 to the greatest extent possible, taking into account existing conditions including right-of-way constraints that may require adjustments to these standards. - 6.
+Within a Redevelopment Zoning District, for new streets or alleys or the extension of an existing street or alley, the street types in Table 12-8 and illustrated in Figures 12-1.8.01 through 12-1.8.17 should be considered. - Existing streets.
+Within a Redevelopment Zoning District, the street design standards of Section 12.1.06 should be incoperated into the construction or reconstruction of streets to the greatest extent possible, taking into account existing conditions including right-of-way constraints that may require adjustments to these standards.
+The abandonment of existing streets or paved or unpaved rights-of-way are strongly discouraged. - 6.
 Specific standards. - a.
 Street design standards.
-The minimum and maximum standards for TND street designs are provided in Figures 12.1.08.01 through 12.1.08.17.
-These standards address the following subjects: - i.
+The illustrative standards for street designs are provided in Figures 12-1.8.01 through 12-1.8.17.
+The illustrative street designs address the desired street elements in a Redevelopment Zoning District: - i.
 Travel lanes primarily for vehicular circulation - ii.
-Parking lanes on-street parallel parking - iii.
-Bike facility may be the shared use of a travel lane or a separate bicycle lane; bicycle lanes are always required if included among the "Top 20 Priorities" of the 2012 Martin County Bicycle and Pedestrian Action Plan or identified as a project recommendation in the latest MPO bicycle, pedestrian and trails master plan. - iv.
-Pavement width cumulative width of pavement from center to each edge.
-Where appropriate, pavement may included pervious areas to manage stormwater. - v.
-Sidewalk concrete sidewalk
+Parking lanes on-street parking - iii.
+Bike facility may be the shared use of a travel lane or a separate bicycle lane; bicycle lanes are always required if included among the "Top 20 Priorities" of the latest Martin County Bicycle and Pedestrian Action Plan or identified as a project recommendation in the latest Metropolitain Planning Organization (MPO) bicycle, pedestrian and trails master plan - iv.
+Pavement width width of pavement from edge of pavement or curb which is dedicated for vehicular travel, but could include bike lanes.
+Where appropriate, pavement may include pervious areas to manage stormwater